Leveraging Cloud-based VDI for Medical Devices Means Greater Security for Patients, Providers

 With proper security measures in place, VDI can without question improve security on the user end without IT having to secure each individual device.
 With cloud-based VDI, when clinicians use medical devices – they click on a desktop icon and instantaneously receive a virtual desktop running in the cloud.
 PHI is kept safe behind the data center firewall, and organizations are able to more easily meet compliance requirements.

 The enablement of telehealth through medical devices is a major force in managing costs and improving patient outcomes.
 The use of cloud-based VDI can play a key role in increasing provider productivity while mitigating growing risks of HIPAA violations and other regulatory compliance concerns.

 About the author

 Matt Ferrari is a skilled technology veteran with more than a decade of success delivering managed hosting and secure cloud-based computing to companies around the world.
-As Chief Technology Officer (CTO), he is responsible for the strategy and execution of ClearDATA’s healthcare technology platform and services.
-In this role he oversees Engineering, Product Management and back office systems.
+As Co-Founder & Former CTO, he was responsible for the strategy and execution of ClearDATA’s healthcare technology platform and services.
+In this role he oversaw Engineering, Product Management and back office systems.